-SpeakEasy Stage Company Presents OTHER DESERT CITIES, Now thru 2/9
+SpeakEasy Stage Company to Present OTHER DESERT CITIES, 1/11-2/9

 OTHER DESERT CITIES tells the story of Brooke Wyeth, a once promising young novelist, who returns home after a six-year absence to celebrate Christmas in Palm Springs with her brother, aunt, and parents, the latter of whom are former members of Reagan's inner circle.
 The festivities are short-lived, however, when Brooke announces that she is about to publish a memoir dredging up a pivotal and tragic event in the family's history - a wound that her parents do not want reopened.

 The play is the latest from Jon Robin Baitz, whose previous works include Mizlansky/Zilansky or "schmucks"; The Film Society; The Substance of Fire; The End of the Day; Three Hotels; A Fair Country (Pulitzer Prize finalist 1996); (an adaptation of) Hedda Gabler; Ten Unknowns; and The Paris Letter.
 Mr. Baitz also created the ABC television series "Brothers & Sisters," which starred Sally Field as the matriarch of a California wine family.